How to Write a Business Email

 italics.png

-Italics: Italics are a softer way to draw attention to an area of text.
+Italics are a softer way to draw attention to an area of text.
 They are used to bring emphasis to an area of a sentence.
-They do not make words stand out when the user is scanning a page the way bold text does.
+They do not make words stand out when the user scans a page like bold text does.
 Italics should also be used for titles of full works.

 underline.png